 Acid-Fast Bacillus (AFB) Testing

-Most samples that are submitted for acid-fast bacilli (AFB) testing are collected because the health practitioner suspects that a person has tuberculosis (TB), a lung infection caused by Mycobacterium tuberculosis.
+Most samples that are submitted for acid-fast bacilli (AFB) testing are collected because the healthcare practitioner suspects that a person has tuberculosis (TB), a lung infection caused by Mycobacterium tuberculosis.
 Mycobacteria are called acid-fast bacilli because they are a group of rod-shaped bacteria (bacilli) that can be seen under the microscope following a staining procedure where the bacteria retain the color of the stain after an acid wash (acid-fast).
 AFB laboratory tests detect the bacteria in a person's sample and help identify an infection caused by AFB.

-There are a several types of AFB that may be detected with this testing; however, the most common and medically important ones are members of the genus Mycobacterium.
+There are several types of AFB that may be detected with this testing; however, the most common and medically important ones are members of the genus Mycobacterium.
 Mycobacterium tuberculosis is one of the most prevalent and infectious species of mycobacteria.

 Since TB is transmitted through the air when an infected person sneezes, coughs, speaks, or sings, it is a public health risk.
 It can spread in confined populations, such as in the home and schools, correctional facilities, and nursing homes.
 Those who are very young, elderly, or have preexisting diseases and conditions, such as AIDS, that compromise their immune systems tend to be especially vulnerable.
-AFB testing can help track and minimize the spread of TB in these populations and help determine the effectiveness of treatment.
+AFB testing can help diagnose, track, and minimize the spread of TB in these populations and help determine the effectiveness of treatment.

 How is the sample collected for testing?